joeatodd/arduino_sensors/README.md

 Alarm signal is passed to homeassistant which raises the alarm via mobile notification and Sonos speakers in the house.

+Also has a temp/humidity sensor too - because why not?

 ![alarm](./media/garage_alarm.jpg)